 - providing an early childhood education program that promotes Inuit language and culture.

-The various positions/structure that make up the DEA are:
+The various positions/structures that make up the DEA are:

 - each DEA is comprised of seven members (the CSFN has five members);

 - each member is elected for a three-year term;